bobthecow/Mustache.mode/README.markdown

 Installation
 ------------

-Drop `Mustache.mode` into `~Library/Application Support/Coda/Modes`.
-If that folder
+Drop `Mustache.mode` into `~Library/Application Support/Coda 2/Modes` (or `.../Coda/Modes`
-doesn't exist, create it.
+if you're not using Coda 2).
+If that folder doesn't exist, create it.